-(If you read one post from my blog, it shouldn’t be this one.)
+(If you read one post from my blog, it shouldn’t be this one.
+Also, serious Unsong spoilers.)

 Unsong’s Comet King is something of an indulgent caricature, implausibly determined and noble and capable.
 But if I put aside the desire to be respectable, I can enjoy indulgent caricatures.

-This post presents some Unsong excerpts that touch on the Comet King’s character, in chronological order.
+This post presents some Unsong excerpts that touch on the Comet King’s character and fate, in chronological order.

 As a child, proposing to confront the demons marching across the American west [ch.
 29]: